Skip to main content

 • Strictly necessary hosting and security technologies used by our infrastructure providers.

-• Privacy-friendly usage measurement through Vercel Web Analytics and Plausible.
+• Usage measurement through Vercel Web Analytics and Plausible.

 4. Why we collect it